juanpc2018/HFSplus-on-Linux/README.md

 ----------

-## What does No-Journaled Really means?
+## What does No-Journaled Really mean?

 it means that sometimes, when mounted, wont Write. </br>
 because it had an error previously, Not shutdown properly, power failure, Dolphin or Nautilus crash, Not enough memory, etc..  </br>